-Emmanuel MERCINIER-PANTALACCI has been a lawyer since 2004, was a Secretary of the pleading competition of the Paris Bar Associationin 2009 (12th) and is, above all, a criminal lawyer.
+Emmanuel MERCINIER-PANTALACCI has been a lawyer since 2004, was a Secretary of the pleading competition of the Paris Bar Association and is first of all an undisputed criminal lawyer .

 In the area of ordinary criminal law, he has significant experience in proceedings involving both felonies and misdemeanours.